MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ---
 author: SoniaLopezBravo
-description: Azure Quantum is a Microsoft Azure service that you can use to run quantum computing programs or solve optimization problems in the cloud. ms.date: 01/08/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: core
+description: Azure Quantum is a Microsoft Azure service that you can use to run quantum computing programs in the cloud. ms.date: 06/08/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: core